AlexTelon/emacsSync/README.md

 The other option is to use the whole .emacs file as is with the added scripts.
 Right now its very hardcoded, will fix.

 Anyways I think I should be able to tinker with it to increase the speed.
 Also the python file uses polling right now, that could be improved as well for further performance.

+Remember to look at signal.sh its hardcoded right now.
+Change manually to Pin or get it with gawk or smth.